Updated: Jul 5

 You will not only learn about the verbal side and phraseology of pilotology, but also about vital concepts like airspaces, and what they mean, air traffic services, flight rules, altimeter setting procedures, flight plans, radio failure procedures, special areas, search and rescue and more.

 All of this is highly valuable, and vital information to understand as a pilot.
+Radio is a living subject, so you need to know how to keep up with the constant changes.
+You learn this in the Restricted Radio Course.

 Restricted or General License?